kl1nton/1_Applied_Basic_Science/2_Physiology.md

 What is the effective renal plasma flow?

+	A. 0.26 mL/min
+	B. 26 mL/min
+	C. 65 mL/min
+	D. 260 mL/min
+	E. 650 mL/min

 #### Answer: ?

 ### Q2.55
 A 55-yo obese woman experience episodic abdominal pain.
 She notes that the pain increases after the ingestion of a fatty meal.
 The action of which of the following hormones is responsible for intensification of her symptoms.

+	A. Cholecystokinin
+	B. Gastrin
+	C. Pepsin
+	D. Secretin
+	E. Somatostatin

 #### Answer: ?

 ### Q2.56
 Bile is a complex fluid containing water, electrolytes, and a battery of organic molecules including bile acids, cholesterol, phospholipids and bilirubin, which flows through the biliary tract into the small intestine.
 Which of the following statements about bile is true?

+	A. Adult humans produce about 150–200ml of bile daily
+	B. Bile acids are derivatives of cholesterol synthesised in the hepatocytes
+	C. Hepatocytes add bicarbonate to the bile
+	D. Bile salts are purely hydrophobic
+	E. Of the bile acids delivered to the duodenum 5% are absorbed back into the blood within the ileum

 #### Answer: ?

 ### Q2.57
 A 25-yo man has cholecystokinin deficiency as a component of an autoimmune polyglandular syndrome.
 Which of the following effects is likely to be seen in this patient as a result of cholecystokinin deficiency?

+	A. Increased pancreatic enzyme secretion
+	B. Enhanced gallbladder contraction
+	C. Contraction of the Sphincter of Oddi
+	D. Inhibition of gastric emptying
+	E. Stimulation of small bowel motility

 #### Answer: ?

 ### Q2.58
 A 55-yo man with gradual onset of weight loss, diarrhoae, stomatitis and a necrolytic migrating erythema develops diabetes mellitus.
 On investigation he is diagnosed as having a tumour of the cells of the pancreas.
 Which of the following physiological abnormalities is most likely to be present in this patient?

+	A. Inhibition of gluconeogenesis
+	B. Inhibition of lipolysis
+	C. Inhibition of catecholamine secretion
+	D. Activation of glycogenolysis
+	E. Stimulation of gastric secreting activity

 #### Answer: ?

 ### Q2.59
 A 46-yo man with a mechanical mitral valve and atrial fibrillation (AF) developed mesenteric ischaemia as a result of thromboembolism from the valve.
 Upon exploratory laparotomy the whole of the jejunum was noticed to be gangrenous and resected.
 Absorption of which of the following substances is likely to be affected in this patient?

+	A. Vitamin B12
+	B. Water
+	C. Electrolytes
+	D. Bile salts
+	E. Fat-soluble vitamins

 #### Answer: ?

 ### Q2.60
 After a total hip replacement (THR) a 78-yo woman developed a pulmonary embolism (PE) that cuased obstruction of a branch of the pulmonary artery.
 Which of the following is likely to increase in this patient?

+	A. Ventilation/perfusion ratio
+	B. Lung volume
+	C. Arterial CO2
+	D. Arterial O2
+	E. Alveolar O2 saturation

 #### Answer: ?

 ## Questions 61-70

+??% - F: ?

 ### Q2.61
 A woman pulled from a fire is markedly hypoxic.
 Respiration in this patient will be rapidly influenced by hypoxia through its stimulatory effect:

+	A. Directly on the medullary respiratory neurons
+	B. Directly on the pulmonary mechanoreceptors
+	C. On the central chemoreceptors
+	D. On the carotid and aortic chemoreceptors
+	E. Directly on the Hb–O2 dissociation curve

 #### Answer: ?

 ### Q2.62
 A 66-yo man who is a chronic smoker is admitted for elective repair of a right-sided indirect inguinal hernia.
 His clinical examination and chest radiological findings are consistent with chronic obstructive airway disease.
 He is sent for pulmonary function tests (PFTs).
 Which of the following abnormalities is most likely to be present in this patients?

+	A. Increased FEV1/FVC (forced expiratory volume in 1s/forced vital capacity)
+	B. Decreased total lung capacity (TLC)
+	C. Increased residual volume (RV)
+	D. Decreased functional residual capacity (FRC)
+	E. Increased carbon monoxide diffusing capacity (DLCO)

 #### Answer: ?

 ### Q2.63
 A patient with deteriorating renal function is to undergo estimation of his glomerular filtration rate (GFR).
 Which of the following substances will be the best choice for the estimation of GFR in this patient?

+	A. Urea
+	B. Inulin
+	C. PAH
+	D. Creatinine
+	E. 51Cr-labelled EDTA

 #### Answer: ?

 ### Q2.64
 A 76-yo woman undergoes sigmoid colectomy for ruptured diverticulum.
 Her baseline BP is 140/80 mmHg.
 She requires multiple boluses of phenylephrine in the operating room to support her BP.
 On return to ICU, the patient is mechanically ventilated and her BP is 90/50 mmHg.
 Her urinary output is 15mL in the first hour.
 Which of the following is the best strategy to improve her urine output?

+	A. Start infusion of an inotrope
+	B. Give intravenous corticosteroids
+	C. Insert a Swan–Ganz catheter
+	D. Use a stroke volume monitor
+	E. Fluid challenge followed by vasopressor

 #### Answer: ?

 ### Q2.65
 A 65-yo man with a Hx of hypertension (usual BP 150/90) and intermittent atrial fibrillation (AF) is admitted to ED with a 6-hr Hx of a painful white leg.

+	A. Systemic hypertension
+	B. Labetalol infusion
+	C. Rhabdomyolyis
+	D. Hyperkalaemia
+	E. Atrial fibrillation

 #### Answer: ?

 ### Q2.66
 A 26-yo man falls from a ladder and sustains injury to the back of his neck.
 Computed tomography (CT) reveals a bony fragment that penetrated the lateral portion of the dorsal columns.
 Which of the following functions is most likely to affected by this lesion?

+	A. Vibratory sensations from the ipsilateral arm
+	B. Fine motor control of the ipsilateral fingers
+	C. Motor control of the contralateral foot
+	D. Sweating of the ipsilateral face
+	E. Proprioception from the ipsilateral leg

 #### Answer: ?

 ### Q2.67
 A 55-yr old man is admitted to an ICU with acute respiratory distress syndrome.
 Which of the following variables is most likely to be lower than normal in this patient?

+	A. Oncotic pressure of alveolar fluid
+	B. Work of breathing
+	C. Lung compliance
+	D. Alveolar–arterial pressure difference
+	E. Surface tension of alveolar fluid

 #### Answer: ?

 ### Q2.68
 A 43-yo man has a parathyroid adenoma producing elevated levels of parathyroid hormone.
 Which of the following statements about parathyroid hormone is true?

+	A. Increased ionised calcium levels are essential for its release
+	B. It causes increased deposition of calcium in bones
+	C. It stimulates production of the active form of vitamin D in the small intestine
+	D. It stimulates loss of phosphate ions in the urine
+	E. It stimulates excretion of calcium in the urine

 #### Answer: ?

 ### Q2.69
 Hypoxia generally causes vasodilatation in arterial beds.
 In which organ does hypoxia cause vasoconstriction of arterial beds?

+	A. Skeletal muscle
+	B. Heart
+	C. Kidney
+	D. Gut
+	E. Lungs

 #### Answer: ?

 ### Q2.70
 Tissue plasminogen activator (tPA) is a naturally occurring thrombolytic substance.
 The thrombolytic mechanism of action of tPA involves:

+	A. Proteolytic breakdown of fibrin
+	B. Direct conversion of plasminogen to plasmin
+	C. Depletion of α2-antiplasmin
+	D. Proteolytic activation of fibrinogen
+	E. Formation of an active complex with plasminogen

 #### Answer: ?

 ## Questions 71-80

+??% - F: ?

 ### Q2.71
 The liver function tests of a patient show hyPERbilirubinaemia.
 The bilirubin is predominantly conjugated.
 Which of the following conditions is most likely to be associated with an increase in conjugated bilirubin?

+	A. Physiological jaundice of the newborn
+	B. Haemolysis caused by rhesus incompatibility
+	C. Acute haemolytic crisis in sickle cell disease
+	D. Obstructive jaundice resulting from carcinoma of the head of the pancreas
+	E. Gilbert’s syndrome

 #### Answer: ?

 ### Q2.72
 A 22-yo man with aortic stenosis caused by a congenital bicuspid valve is to undergo aortic valve replacement.
 On pre-operative assessment the oxygen consumption in this patient is 300 mL/min, arterial O2 content 20mL/100mL blood, pulmonary arterial content 15mL/100mL blood and his HR 100 beats/min.
 What is the cardiac stroke volume in this patient?

+	A.   1 mL
+	B.  10 mL
+	C.  60 mL
+	D. 100 mL
+	E. 200 mL

 #### Answer: ?

 ### Q2.73
 A patient with a ruptured spleen and fractured pelvis as a result of a RTA arrives in the ED in a state of chock.
 Which of the following organs with the largest specific blood flow per gram of tissue under resting conditions is most vulnerable in this patient?

+	A. Kidney
+	B. Heart
+	C. Brain
+	D. Skin
+	E. Skeletal muscle

 #### Answer: ?

 ### Q2.74